 If you dispose of your forked cryptocurrency in the future, you’ll incur a capital gain or loss depending on how its price has changed since you originally received it.

-Today, investors can receive loans using cryptocurrency as collateral from centralized platforms like Nexo and DeFi protocols like Compound.
+Today, investors can receive loans using cryptocurrency as collateral from centralized exchanges and decentralized protocols.

 Generally, receiving a loan is not considered a taxable event.